Dynamical Complexity in Teleparallel Gauss-Bonnet Gravity: Dynamical System Analysis in Gravity

 \subsection{Sum of Separated Power Law Model}

 We consider the sum of the separated power law \cite{Capozziello:2016eaz} form of $f(T, T_G)$ as

+where $m$ is arbitrary and $k\neq 1$.
 In this case, from the dynamical system variables defined in Eq. (\ref{dynamical variables}), we find $f_{T}=-m W -\frac{4m}{k}\left(1+Z\right)X$.
-The dynamical variable $W$ can not be written as dependent on variables $X$ and $Z$; therefore, $W$ has to be treated as an independent variable.
-We consider the dynamical variable $\lambda$=constant in the further analysis of this model.
+In this case, similar to Model--I, the dynamical variable $W$ can not be written as dependent on variables $X$ and $Z$; therefore, $W$ has to be treated as an independent variable, whereas the dynamical variable $Y$ shows the dependency on the variable $X$ as $Y=\frac{X \left(k-1\right) \left(2 Z^2 +\lambda +4Z \right)}{\left(Z+1\right)}$.
+In this case, the only term containing an explicit time-dependence form is the parameter $\lambda$, which plays an important role in identifying the particular epoch of the evolution of the Universe.
+The particular value of the parameter $\lambda$ can be reproduced by exact cosmological solutions representing a particular epoch of evolution.
+For $\lambda=0$, it can produce the exact de-Sitter scale factor, whereas, for $\lambda=\frac{9}{2}$, it is the matter-dominated exact solution.
+Further, the radiation-dominated scale factor reproduces for $\lambda=8$.
+The physical significance can be determined by the behavior of the EoS parameter ($\omega_{tot},\omega_{DE}$) and also the attracting solutions of this theory \cite{Odintsov:2018}.
+Following methods from the past literature, we consider the dynamical variable constant ($\lambda$) in the further analysis of this model \cite{Franco:2020lxx, Odintsov:2018, odintsov2017autonomous}.
 By referring to the general dynamical system defined in Eq. ($\ref{generaldynamicalsystem}$), we can write the dynamical system in autonomous form as,